GSA/digitalgov.gov/content/news/2014/04/2014-04-16-how-to-tell-your-agencys-story-plainly.md

 topics:
   - content
   - writing
-  - digitalgov-university
   - plain-language
   - social-media

 ---

-{{< legacy-img-right src="2014/04/250-x-167-plain-language-chris2766-iStock-Thinkstock-477440077.jpg" alt="Dictionary definition of the word language, highlighted in pink" caption="" >}}
+{{< legacy-img-right src="2014/04/250-x-167-plain-language-chris2766-iStock-Thinkstock-477440077.jpg" alt="Dictionary definition of the word language, highlighted in pink" caption="chris2766, iStock, Thinkstock" >}}

 You’ve got the right words, the active verbs, the carefully chosen adjectives and adverbs.
 You’ve got the facts.
 You’ve got the talking points.
 All you have to do is put it together, right?